Your Local Tavern

 Magnolia, a coastline village of Gloucester Massachusetts, has enjoyed a rich history of fame and fortune.
 Before the Hamptons became popular, Magnolia was the vacation grounds for the high society of New York City.
 Steamships came directly from Manhattan to land at the Magnolia Pier and vacationers stayed at the infamous Oceanside Hotel on Lexington Avenue.

-In its heyday before the Great Depression, Magnolia hosted restaurants, galleries, jewelers, casinos and the first mall in the U.S. These attractions drew notables like Lucille Ball, Theodore Roosevelt, and Mr. & Mrs. Sears and Mr. & Mrs. Roebuck.
+In its heyday before the Great Depression, Magnolia hosted American restaurants, galleries, jewelers, casinos and the first mall in the U.S. These attractions drew notables like Lucille Ball, Theodore Roosevelt, and Mr. & Mrs. Sears and Mr. & Mrs. Roebuck.
 This age of opulence ended with the stock market crash and the popularity of the automobile.
-The sophisticated New York shops, such as Tiffany’s and Lord & Taylor, who all had shops on Lexington Avenue closed up and over the years, many fires consumed buildings in the village.
+The sophisticated New York shops, such as Tiffany’s and Lord & Taylor, who all had shops on Lexington Avenue closed up and over the years, and many fires consumed buildings in the village.

 Whether you’re a local brewery, winery, or distillery, we invite you to book your next tasting event at our tavern.
 We have ample parking, great indoor and outdoor spaces, a full kitchen, a gorgeous bar, and some of the best helping hands you could ever ask for!
 If you’re interested in booking your next event with us, please email our General Manager, Aja Heussi: firstname.lastname@example.org